ausaafnabi/30DaysOfAlgorithms/GreedyAlgorithm/Day_4/Readme.md

 **Steps :**
 `
-1. Create a min-heap and insert all lengths into the min-heap.
+1. Create a priorityQueue and insert all lengths into the Priority Queue.
-2. Do following while the number of elements in min-heap is not one.
+2. Do following while the number of elements in Priority Queue is not one.
-   - Extract the minimum and second minimum from min-heap
+   - Extract the minimum and second minimum from Priority Queue
-   - Add the above two extracted values and insert the added value to the min-heap.
+   - Add the above two extracted values and insert the added value to the Priority Queue.
    - Maintain a variable for total cost and keep incrementing it by the sum of extracted values.
 3. Return the value of this total cost.